Asian operator welcomes final shuttle tanker for Shell charter

 The two sister vessels of Eagle Colombo – Eagle Campos and Eagle Canoas – were delivered to AET in January and March 2022, respectively.
 All three vessels were constructed and delivered following AET’s agreement with Shell in December 2019 to operate three Suezmax DP2 shuttle tankers in the international and Brazilian Basin on a long-term charter.

-The tanker operator also reported that the latest delivery of Eagle Colombo expands its DPST fleet to 14 vessels, aligned with the firm’s long-term commitment to net-zero greenhouse gas emissions.
+The tanker operator also highlights that the latest delivery of Eagle Colombo expands its DPST fleet to 14 vessels, aligned with the firm’s long-term commitment to net-zero greenhouse gas emissions.